Chile national football team: The early stage

+Scandals

 A scandal known as "El Maracanazo" occurred on 3 September 1989.
 At a 1990 FIFA World Cup qualifying match at Rio de Janeiro's Maracanã stadium, Brazil led Chile 1–0 and La Roja needed to win.
-Chilean goalkeeper Roberto Rojas fell to the pitch with an apparent injury to his forehead.
+Chilean goalkeeper Roberto Rojas fell to the pitch with an apparent injury in his forehead.
 A firework had been thrown from the stands by a Brazilian fan named Rosenery Mello do Nascimento and was smouldering about a yard away.
-After Rojas was carried off the pitch, the Chilean players and coaches claimed that conditions were not safe and they refused to return, so the match was abandoned.
-However, video footage of the match showed that the firework had not made contact with Rojas.
-FIFA forfeited the game to Brazil, Chile was banned from the qualifiers for the 1994 FIFA World Cup, and Rojas was banned for life, although an amnesty was granted in 2001.
+After Rojas was carried off the pitch, the Chilean players and coaches claimed that conditions were unsafe and they refused to resume the game, so the match was abandoned.
+However, a video footage of the match later showed that the firework had not made any contact to Rojas.
+Based on this evidence, FIFA decided to award the victory to Brazil; meanwhile, Chile was banned from the qualifiers for the 1994 FIFA World Cup, and Rojas himself was banned for life, although an amnesty was granted in 2001.

 On 19 July 2007, the Chilean Football Federation banned six of the national team players, because of "internal indiscipline" during the Copa América tournament, for 20 international matches each as they destroyed the team hotel property while drunk.
 The players banned were captain Jorge Valdivia, defenders Álvaro Ormeño, Rodrigo Tello, Jorge Vargas, Pablo Contreras and striker Reinaldo Navia.
 Nelson Acosta's resignation as manager came after Chile were knocked out of the 2007 Copa América.
 After serving 10 matches from the ban, all players aside from Ormeño sent a letter of apology acknowledging their actions which lifted the ban.
 Chile had qualified to the quarter-finals after a 3–2 win against Ecuador, and a 0–0 draw against Mexico.
 But two losses, one of those being a 6–1 defeat against Brazil, sealed Acosta's fate.
 Former Argentina manager Marcelo Bielsa was given the task of becoming the Chile national team manager in preparation for the 2010 World Cup qualifiers.